-Since 31 December 2019, the spread of COVID-19 has severely impacted many local economies around the globe.
+Since 31 December 2019 many local economies around the globe have been in downturn.

-With economies now opening back up after covid 19 restrictions have been listed, energy prices have soared, affecting many households in the UK.
-The Russian Ukrainian conflict is putting further stress on this situation and average bills have more than doubled.
+After covid 19 restrictions have been listed, energy prices and inflation have soared, affecting many households in the UK.
+The Russian Ukrainian conflict is putting further stress on this situation and average bills have more than doubled, and inflation rates have sharply risen.

-Childlife is not currently seeing the affect of this in the form of loss of income, although cancelation rates are starting to return to pre pandemic levels.
+Childlife is not currently seeing the effect of this in the form of loss of income, although cancelation rates are starting to return to pre pandemic levels.

 This will not significantly impact the entity's financial position.
 Childlife has determined that these events are non-adjusting subsequent events.
-Accordingly, the financial position and results of operations as of and for the year ended 31 March 2022 have not been adjusted to reflect their impact.
-The duration and impact of the COVID-19 pandemic, the fuel crisis and the conflict, as well as the effectiveness of government and central bank responses, remains unclear at this time, It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of Childlife for future periods.
+Accordingly, the financial position and results of operations as of and for the year ended 31 March 2023 have not been adjusted to reflect their impact.
+The duration and impact of the Russian Ukrainian Conflict, the fuel crisis and the conflict, as well as the effectiveness of government and central bank responses, remains unclear at this time, It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of Childlife for future periods.